Posted on behalf of Stephens, Anderson & Cummings on Oct 26, 2015 in Motorcycle Accidents

 Motorcycles with anti-lock braking systems have a 37 percent lower chance of being involved in deadly accidents, compared to models lacking them.
 With an anti-lock braking system in place, you can keep control of steering in the event you need to make an emergency stop.

 Taking a motorcycle safety course is highly recommended by Honda and other motorcycle manufacturers.
 Youll learn basic skills as well as skills that will help you make emergency roadway maneuvers.
 As an added bonus, taking such a course may qualify you for insurance discounts and credit toward your state licensing tests.

 While helmets are still optional in some places, the statistics don't lie: without a helmet, your risk of dying from a crash-related fatal head injury rises 40 percent.
 Riders without helmets are also three times more likely to sustain injuries to the brain.
 The Department of Transportation recommends full-face helmets for motorcycle riders.

 In addition to helmets, riders should wear protective clothing, such as leather and footwear that extends over the ankles.
 Protective eyewear should also be used.

-If you or a loved one has been seriously hurt in a motorcycle accident, contact the law offices of Stephens, Anderson & Cummings today for a free case evaluation.
+If you or a loved one has been seriously hurt in a motorcycle accident, contact a personal injury attorney from the law offices of Stephens, Anderson & Cummings today for a free case evaluation.